bernhardAxonIvy/doc/source/engine-guide/getting-started/system-requirements.rst

 Browsers
 --------
-All well known web browsers are supported:
+All popular web browsers are supported:

 - Firefox
 - Chrome
 - Opera
 - Safari
-- Microsoft Edge
+- Edge

-For security reasons we recommend to use the latest available web browser versions.
-Most other web browsers which support the latest JavaScript, HTML 5 and CSS 3 specifications will work, too.
+For security reasons, we recommend using the latest available web browser versions.
+Most other web browsers that support the latest JavaScript, HTML 5 and CSS 3 specifications will work, too.